dogpool/ENGW_public_writing_project/pages/posts/index.md

 date: 2021-03-19
 ---

-# The Housing Crisis
+### The Housing Crisis

 ## Housing prices are through the roof!

-### Whether we are buying or renting, any real estate property in big cities is just simply too expensive.
+# Whether buying or renting, almost all reast estate is just becoming too expensive.

 My guess is that tomorrow, housing prices will increase even more.